trueshot-lodge/raid-sims/Sepulcher of the First Ones/The Jailer/README.md

 That value applies a new Bloodlust at 10:10.

 Also consider how ground effect uptimes might suffer on this fight due to movement, important covenant buff uptimes should be altered with sim options.
-These were made to match some averages from logs.
-While there are actually no Theotar logs the uptime is assumed based on the Blossoms uptimes that have been possible, then diminished a bit due to it being a random proc:
+These were made to match some averages from logs:
 >shadowlands.field_of_blossoms_duration_multiplier=0.5

->shadowlands.soothing_shade_duration_multiplier=0.75
+>shadowlands.soothing_shade_duration_multiplier=0.5

+All the above options are predefined in the apls.